papiodesu/leptos_book/src/ssr/24_hydration_bugs.md

 There are a few ways to avoid this:

-1. Only use libraries that can run on both the server and the client. [「reqwest」](https://docs.rs/reqwest/latest/reqwest/), for example, works for making HTTP requests in both settings.
+1. Only use libraries that can run on both the server and the client. ["reqwest"](https://docs.rs/reqwest/latest/reqwest/), for example, works for making HTTP requests in both settings.
-2. Use different libraries on the server and the client, and gate them using the 「#[cfg]」 macro. ([Click here for an example](https://github.com/leptos-rs/leptos/blob/main/examples/hackernews/src/api.rs).)
+2. Use different libraries on the server and the client, and gate them using the "#[cfg]" macro. ([Click here for an example](https://github.com/leptos-rs/leptos/blob/main/examples/hackernews/src/api.rs).)
-3. Wrap client-only code in 「Effect::new」.
+3. Wrap client-only code in "Effect::new".
 Because effects only run on the client, this can be an effective way to access browser APIs that are not needed for initial rendering.

-For example, say that I want to store something in the browser’s 「localStorage」 whenever a signal changes.
+For example, say that I want to store something in the browser’s "localStorage" whenever a signal changes.

 ```rust
 #[component]